SyedGhufranHassan/student-gradebook/README.md

-# 📚 Student Gradebook (Web API using Go + Chi)
+# 📚 Student Gradebook (Web API using Go + Chi + Swagger)

 A simple RESTful API built in Go using the Chi router to manage student records and grades.
-Users can add students, view their average grade, list all students, and delete student records—all via HTTP endpoints.
+Enhanced with Swagger documentation using **Swaggo**.

 ---